Sligo Stewards are a vital part of FOSC’s work. They are Friends of Sligo Creek ambassadors to their community.

-- Ensure users of the park develop an advanced appreciation of the good things about the park as well as how to learn more about it and local nature.
+- Help users of the park develop an advanced appreciation of the good things about the park as well as how to learn more about it and local nature.

 Examples: Report problems with the stormwater controls in place along the creek (training provided on recognizing problems.)
 Respond to messages on your community listserv about local wildlife.
 Alert your community about the negative impact on Sligo of road salt and effective alternatives.

 - Note and report new problems, or help others know how to make these contacts.

 Example: Monitoring Sligo Creek stormwater outfalls for pollution and reporting any problems using FOSC’s Water WatchDog Report to alert DEP’s investigative unit to obtain enforcement of pollution regulations.

 - Protect the treasures of the woods and water, and arrange, recruit volunteers for, and promote Sweep the Creek Litter cleanup and Weed Warrior activities along the Creek.